ARICOMA-D365BC/AC-dynamics365smb-docs.cs-cz-OmegaT/target/across-how-to-assign-base-calendars.md

 When you return to the base calendar card, you will observe that the nonworking day entries that you made have been updated.
 These entries now appear in red and the **Nonworking** field is selected.

 > [!NOTE]
-> When setting up a new base calendar, you can select and copy lines from an existing calendar.
+> Při nastavování nového základního kalendáře můžete vybírat a kopírovat řádky z existujícího kalendáře.
 You do this in the relevant **Base Calendar Changes** page.

 > [!IMPORTANT]
-> Any base calendar defined for the vendor or the location affects how the dates are calculated and rounded to working days.
+> Jakýkoli základní kalendář definovaný pro dodavatele nebo lokaci ovlivňuje způsob výpočtu dat a zaokrouhlování na pracovní dny.
 > Určuje vzorec data pro čas potřebný k doplnění zboží.
 It is used to calculate the **Planned Receipt Date** field, if calculating forward, and **Order Date** field, if calculating backwards.
 See [Lead Time Calculation](across-how-to-assign-base-calendars.md#lead-time-calculation).

 ## Výpočet průběžné doby